Hong Kong now has more super-rich people than any other city

 Hong Kong overtook the Big Apple to become the top destination for the planet's wealthiest people last year, according to a study published Thursday by research firm Wealth-X. The number of ultra-high-net-worth individuals (UHNWIs) residing in the Asian financial hub rose by almost a third in 2017 to 10,000, the study said.

-Wealth-X defines a UHNWI as a person worth $30 million or more.
-The firm said the rise in the number of ultra rich in Hong Kong was propelled by its booming stock market and growing financial links with the broader Chinese economy.
+New York had held the top spot since Wealth-X first started ranking cities in 2011.
+The firm defines a UHNWI as a person worth $30 million or more.

+It said the rise in the number of ultra rich in Hong Kong was propelled by its booming stock market and growing financial links with the broader Chinese economy.

 China's rapid economic growth in recent decades has helped drive a dramatic increase in the number of ultra-rich people in the region.